Lahmie/Data-Engineering-Projects/stock-data-pipeline/README.md

 - Data type conversion and validation
 - Structuring data engineering projects for production

+### Automated Scheduling

+This pipeline runs automatically every day at 9 AM UTC via GitHub Actions.
+You can also trigger it manually:

+1. Go to the **Actions** tab in GitHub
+2. Select **Daily Stock Data Pipeline**
+3. Click **Run workflow**

+Historical data is automatically committed to the `stock_data/` directory.

 ## 🤝 Contributing

 This is a learning project, but suggestions and improvements are welcome!
 Feel free to open an issue or submit a pull request.